 - The percent A, B and D soils based on the legacy SSURGO data in GISHydro were NOT statistically significant in the same equation with percent impervious area.
-The percent C soils based on legacy SSURGO data was statistically significant (range of C soils from 0.8 to 64.6 percent). - The percent B, C and D soils based on the May 2018 SSURGO data were NOT statistically significant in the same equation with impervious area. - The percent A soils based on the May 2018 SSURGO was statistically significant at the five percent level in the same equation with percent impervious area (both logs and untransformed) from the 1.25- to the 500-year flood.
-Range of the May 2018 A soils is 0.0 to 85.2 percent. - The percent A soils data are a better predictor when NOT transformed to logarithms.
-Note in Figure A3-17, the correlation between the logarithm of the 100-year discharge (lq100) and A soils is highest for the untransformed A soils data (Anew = May 2018 soils data).
+The percent C soils based on legacy SSURGO data was statistically significant (range of C soils from 0.8 to 64.6 percent). - The percent B, C and D soils based on the October 2021 SSURGO data were NOT statistically significant in the same equation with impervious area. - The percent A soils based on the October 2021 SSURGO was statistically significant at the five percent level in the same equation with percent impervious area (both logs and untransformed) from the 1.25- to the 500-year flood.
+Range of the October 2021 A soils is 1.7 to 85.2 percent. - The percent A soils data are a better predictor when NOT transformed to logarithms.
+Note in Figure A3-17, the correlation between the logarithm of the 100-year discharge (lq100) and A soils is highest for the untransformed A soils data (Acond = October 2021 soils data).
 The "I" in Figure A3-17 before the variable name denotes logarithm. - The percent forest cover is not statistically significant when used in the same equation with percent impervious area due to their high correlation (-0.76 for log transformed values as shown in Figure A3-17).
-Forest cover and impervious area are based on the same date of the land use data. - The topographic/slope variables, channel slope, land slope and basin relief, are not statistically significant when used in the same equation with drainage area.
-Basin relief is highly correlated with drainage area (0.81) and channel slope is also highly correlated with drainage area (-0.78) as shown in Figure A3-17. - The percent impervious area NOT transformed to logarithms is a better predictor up to the 10-year flood; percent impervious area transformed to logarithms is a better predictor for the 25- to 500-year flood.
+Forest cover and impervious area are based on the same date of the land use data. - The topographic/slope variables, land slope and basin relief, are not statistically significant when used in the same equation with drainage area.
+Basin relief is

+- highly correlated with drainage area (0.81) as shown in Figure A3-17.
+Land slope is not highly correlated with drainage area (0.10) as shown in Figure A3-17 so that makes it a better explanatory variable. - The percent impervious area NOT transformed to logarithms is a better predictor up to the 10-year flood; percent impervious area transformed to logarithms is a better predictor for the 25- to 500-year flood.
 The log transformation is considered best for developing the regression equations since the larger floods are more important for design.
 Note in Figure A3-17, the correlation between the logarithm of the 100-year discharge (lq100) and impervious area is highest for the logarithmic transformed data (lia).

 The correlation matrix of the explanatory variables and the logarithm of the 100-year discharge (lq100) is given in Figure A3-17 for 23 gaging stations.
-Anew is the SSURGO soils data dated May 2018.
-Only the Anew soils data are shown in Figure A3-17 since it is statistically significant.
+Acond is the SSURGO soils data dated October 2021.
+Only the Acond soils data are shown in Figure A3-17 since it is statistically significant.
 An "l" at the beginning of the variable number refers to the logarithms of the data.
 The highly significant or most important correlations are highlighted in yellow.